 Skip to page content

-Public post-secondary education for students with dependent children is a growing need in our community.
-The journey to and through college is challenging for many students, but it is even more challenging for student parents as they juggle academic demands while also raising children.
-Modesto Junior College recognizes that Student parents may face greater economic barriers than students without children.
+Public post-secondary education for students with dependent children is a growing need in our community and we recognize that the journey to and through college can be even more challenging for student parents as they juggle academic demands while also raising children.
+Modesto Junior College recognizes that student parents may face greater economic barriers than students without children and we are here to help.

 Campus Resources